sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Files/APIsNeeded.md

 ## Overview

 This document specifies all external APIs required by the HopperBASIC file system.
-By implementing these utilities outside the file system, we can significantly reduce the complexity of the core file system code and leverage existing HopperBASIC infrastructure.
+By leveraging existing HopperBASIC infrastructure and implementing focused file-specific utilities, we minimize the complexity of the core file system code while maintaining full integration with the BASIC runtime.

 ---